 - Emergency dental care in [city name]

 Use keyword research tools to identify more search terms and expand your list.

 We created a tool, GrowthBar that lets you conduct keyword research and get traffic estimates.
 It’s free to use!

-The tool displays keyword suggestions and monthly search volume right from the search results:
+The tool displays keyword suggestions and monthly search volume.

 Focus on local keywords that get a decent monthly search volume.
 Otherwise, you’ll put in a ton of effort ranking for keywords that barely get any search traffic!